lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 ### Canceling Jobs

 The command `scancel <jobid>` kills a single job and removes it from the queue.
 By using `scancel -u
-<username>` you can send a canceling signal to all of your jobs at once.
+<username>`, you can send a canceling signal to all of your jobs at once.

 ### Accounting